shrebox/Political-Ideology-Detection-on-Twitter/README.md

 ## Results

-These results also incorporate hashtags and sentiment along with the Bag of Words features.
+These results also incorporate hashtags, mentions and sentiment along with the Bag of Words features (text) which are independent of language.

 > Binary Classification (Left or Right):